College of Arts and Sciences

 Which graduate programs have Widener history graduates attended?

-Recent graduates have received graduate degrees from Villanova Law School, Rutgers Law School, Carnegie Mellon School of Business, Villanova Department of History, Brandeis University–Global Studies, University of Pennsylvania–Asian Studies, and Widener School of Education.
+Recent graduates have received graduate degrees from Villanova Law School, Rutgers Law School, Carnegie Mellon School of Business, Villanova Department of History, Brandeis University–Global Studies, University of Pennsylvania–Asian Studies, and Widener Center for Education.

 Are there any famous and successful people who majored in history in college?